Proofreading is a legitimate work-from-home job that gives you the opportunity to make an income from the comfort of your own home.

 You don’t have to choose one or the other, you can do both.

-For instance, if you successfully complete the Proofreading Academy training course, you are guaranteed employment through its sister company, Proofed.
+For instance, if you successfully complete the Knowadays training course, you are guaranteed employment through its sister company, Proofed.
 This is a great way to get some work right off the bat and gain experience, but it isn’t the only way to work.